 Custody Procedure and Forms

 If you are inquiring about a custody matter, you are strongly encouraged to seek legal advice.
-If you do not have an attorney, you can reach out to Legal Aid at 877.429.5994 or the Bar Association Lawyer Referral Service at 610.429.1500.
-Thank you.
+If you do not have an attorney, please contact Legal Aid at 877-429-5994 or the Bar Association Lawyer Referral Service at 610-429-1500.

 Chester County Local Custody Rules and Forms*

 - Notice Regarding Bringing Children to Custody Conciliation Conferences